Chiron

 Design Process

 Every design decision was driven by our commitment to reducing cognitive load while building confidence.
-We tested, iterated, and refined to ensure Chiron felt intuitive and supportive—never overwhelming.

 Brand Identity & Visual System

 We established Chiron's friendly, approachable, and knowledgeable brand personality through a cohesive visual design system.
-The goal was to make AI assistance feel supportive rather than intimidating.

 Brand values: Friendly, Approachable, Knowledgeable